-William Andersen III, the President of the LIA in 2005, makes these alignments and connections in his speech at the signing of the final agreement:
+William Andersen III, the President of the LIA in 2005, makes these alignments

 "Today's signing solidifies our partnerships within Canada.
-Within our country and our province, Labrador Inulai are committed to continuing and strengthening such partnerships and to working toward sustainable development, economic growth, social justice and equality for all.
+Within our country and our province, Labrader Inuit are committed to continuing and strengthening such partnerships and to working toward sustainable development, economic growth, social justice and equality for all.
 I have said many times that the advancement of any group in society strengthens us all.
 This is the core benefit of our agreement.
-If puts in our hands the means and mechanisms to advance as full citizens and equal partners in the development of Nunatsiavut and in the future of the larger society of which we are all a part.
+It puts in our hands the means and mechanisms to advance as full citizens and equal partners in the development of Nunatsiavut and in the future of the larger society of which we are all a part.
 Together, we will build the strength of our nation, the wealth of our province, and the health of our culture.
 Together we are stronger."
+(LIA 2005a: 5).

 Together, and within the Canadian and provincial context, Nunatsiavut will augment the strength and wealth of the country as equal partners in the development of the region and the future, which will improve the health of Inuit (or perhaps Canadian?) culture.
 Nunatsiavut empowers Inuit to take charge of their own lives, and, in doing so, to become stronger - worthwhile goals that also articulate with provincial and federal agendas.

 Many of the official speeches at the signing ceremony demonstrated how much of the provincial and federal governments' interest in finalizing the land claim agreement concerned facilitating an open market for development.
-State officials emphasized the importance of certainty over land ownership in order to promote development, and the need to provide Inuit and Inuit businesses with the tools to compete and to succeed economically.
-Premier Danny Williams focused on the new business opportunities that Nunatsiavut will offer:
+State officials emphasized the importance of certainty over land ownership in order to promote development, and the need to provide lnuit and lnuit businesses with the tools to compete and to succeed economically.
+Premier Danny Williams focused on the new business opportunities that

+Nunatsiavut will offer:

 "This agreement will bring clarity to land ownership and the management of resources.
-It is an important step towards the establishment of certainty and stability for the Labrador laulit to further pursue economic development opportunities that are consistent with your cultural values...
-This agreement sends a strong signal to the business community that Labrador Inuit want to do business with other Newfoundlanders and Labradorians, other Canadians, and indeed, the entire world" (Williams in Okalakatites Cosieve 2005).
+It is an important step towards the establishment of certainty and stability for the economic and social development of Labardor, allowing Labrador Inuit to further pursue economic development opportunities that are consistent will your caltural values....This agreement sends a strong signal to the business community that Labrador Inuit want to do business with other Newfoundlanders and Labradorians, other Canadians, and indeed, the entire world" (Williams in OkalaKaitget Society 2005).